CaraHainingWang/CaraHainingWang.github.io/_posts/2017-08-18-find-the-apartment-for-me-using-scrapy.md

 published: true
 ---

 Apartment hunting is a painful experience.
-And if you are like me who struggled to move with my newborn baby to the San Francisco Bay Area, you have to spend even more time to browse through websites to make sure everything is good.

-To make matters worse, I can only take shuttles to work since my husband is going to do some long distance commute with our car in the coming year.
-Therefore, I need to make sure the apartment is super close to some shuttle stop (say ten minutes by foot).
-Checking each potential apartment to all nearby shuttle stations is extremely tedious as well.
+If you were like me who is moving with my newborn baby to the San Francisco Bay Area, you would have to spend even more time browsing through websites to make sure everything is OK before making a commitment on the lease.
+Besides the general requirement on neighborhood, distance to work, bedroom/bathroom numbers, rents, etc. I also need to make sure it is close to some shuttle stations to facilitate my every day commute.
+Checking the address of each potential apartment to all nearby shuttle stations becomes extremely tedious since no known website supports the function of taking a list of address and returning only  apartments that are close to at least one of the addresses.

 <img src="{{ site.baseurl }}images/apartments_map.png" alt="apartment map" style="width: 500" />

 After spending a few hours looking on the Internet.
 I became really distraught.
-It suddenly came to me that before we can actually save money to buy a place, I may need to do this kinds of search once in a while.
-Why not try to build some simple command line tool to help me to generate a list of promising apartments with one key stroke?
+In fact, I might need to go through this ordeal again and again before we can actually save up enough money to buy a place in the bay area with this soaring housing price.
+So why not try to build some simple command line tool to generate a list of promising apartments automatically?
 I am new to web crawlers and I have only one week before I have to find a good place to live, but I believe I can do it!

-To make things a little easier, I probably don't need to make complex search across multiple websites for now since I won't consider sub-lease or condos because of my baby.
-As a result, `apartments.com` seems to be a great choice.
+To make things a little easier, I probably don't need to make complex searches across multiple websites (at least for this time) since I won't consider sub-lease or condos because of my baby.
+After some searching and comparing, `apartments.com` seems to be a great choice.
 So let's get started!

 ## Step 1: Build the Web Crawler

-I chose to use python and [Scrapy]("https://scrapy.org/") to create the Web Crawler since they are relatively straight forward to learn and use.
+I chose to use python and [Scrapy]("https://scrapy.org/") to create the Web Crawler since they are relatively straight-forward to learn and use.

 ### Install Scrapy
 Scrapy is an application framework for crawling websites and extracting structured data.
-Even though Scrapy was original designed for web scraping, it can also be used to extract data using APIs or as a general purpose web crawler.
+Even though it was originally designed for web scraping, it can also be used to extract data using APIs or as a general purpose web crawler.
 To install Scrapy, just run
 ```bash
 pip install scrapy
 ```
 ### Create a project
-Before start scraping, we need to set up a new Scrapy project.
-In a directory where you'd like to to store your code and run:
+Before starting scraping, we need to set up a new Scrapy project by running the following command in a directory where you'd like to to store your code.
 ```bash
 scrapy startproject findApartments
 ```
-Alternatively, you can use `scrapy startproject findApartments [project_dir]` to specify project_dir in the command line.
+Alternatively, you can use `scrapy startproject findApartments [project_dir]` to specify project_dir in the command line directly.

 `startproject` creates a `findApartments` directory with the following contents:
 ```python